-Revisiting Digital Governance: the third Solution Session
+Revisiting Digital Governance: Discussion paper

 This session, the third in a series of sessions discussing the challenges of current data ownership regulation and possible solutions to these challenges, explores the road from theory to practice.
 Having outlined the proposal for strengthening data ownership, we discuss implications for business in terms of positive effects for innovation and fair competition, as well as possible challenges created by the proposed regulation of data ownership.
 The panel discussion provides the basis for a first political resumé with regard to political action on the international level.